Counselling at NewLeaf

 What to Expect in Counselling

 When we meet, you can expect that your therapist will listen to your story.
-We will ask questions in order to try to understand your situation.
-Sometimes we will assign you work to do on your own, after the counselling session ends.
+I will ask questions in order to try to understand your situation.
+Sometimes I will assign you work to do on your own, after the counselling session ends.
 It’s difficult to estimate how long you will continue to come to see your therapist; it depends on how easily we resolve your struggle.
 The counselling process benefits individuals by having an impartial person in your life try to support you and offer professional feedback and suggestions.
 Good counselling relies on the relationship.
 Just like finding any other health care practitioner, it’s important that you feel safe, comfortable, and eventually trusting in the counselling relationship.
 Sometimes you can tell within the first session if it’s a good fit between you and your counsellor; sometimes it takes a couple of meetings.

 Unless booked otherwise, all individual appointments will be 50 minutes in length.
 Often, family or couple counselling sessions will last for 80 minutes.
 Most people see their counsellor once per week, or once every other week.
 This usually depends upon the severity of the problem you are trying to resolve.
 Duration of treatment is dependent on a number of factors, including the severity of the concern for which help is being sought.

 You can book with Shakti or Shannon by clicking the link below:

 We take etransfer, cash and cheques (during the time of Covid, we prefer only etransfer) and fees are due prior to the session.
 The cost of NSF cheques will be charged back to you.
 There will be an agreed upon fee for missed appointments.
 We require a minimum of twenty-four hours cancellation notice, and ideally 48 hour so we can book other people in your spot.